 With our oldest son preparing to commute to college and Dana's job now with an engineering firm 30 minutes upriver, it was finally time.
 In August, we put up a for sale sign.
 I wasn't dying, but a part of me felt like it as I hauled outgrown items to Goodwill and thought of leaving this home and the many blessings that God has brought us through it.

 Two months later, we had an offer from a family buying their first home.
 They have four children and one on the way, and the closing is just before Christmas almost 18 years to the day after we moved in, reminding me that the greatest gifts are meant to be shared.

-More from Meadow Rue Merrill:www.meadowrue.com.
+Meadow Rue Merrill is an editor, speaker, and award-winning writer who works from her home in Midcoast Maine — although she is not yet sure where the next one will be.
+You can find her at www.meadowrue.com.
 Send comments and a 550-word essay on your first home to Address@globe.com.
-Please note: We do not respond to submissions we won’t pursue.
+Please note: We do not respond to submissions we won't pursue.